At the BSH, we are keen to recognise those who go above and beyond and excel in their chosen area of haematology.

 The Prize is open to doctors in training, nurses and other healthcare professionals (at any stage of their career).

 The winner will receive a prize of £500, and the runner-up will receive £250.
-The winning essay will be featured on the British Society for Haematology pages within the British Journal of Haematology (print version only).

-When submitting your essay, please note:
+When submitting, please note:

-- Include details of your medical school, the course and your current year of study.
+Include details of your medical school, the course and your current year of study.

 Eligibility criteria: